Schools of Choice

 Please note:

 Many districts accept SOC applications online via their website.
-Access Area school websites for more specific district information on Schools of Choice.
+See the list of area school websites here.

 Spaces may not be available for every grade.